Hully Gully

 The Hully Gully is a type of unstructured line dance often considered to have originated in the 1960s, but is also mentioned some forty years earlier as a dance common in the black juke joints in the first part of the twentieth century.
-In its modern form it consisted of a series of "steps" that are called out by the MC.
+In its modern form, it consisted of a series of dance steps called out by the MC.
 Each step was relatively simple and easy to execute; however, the challenge was to keep up with the speed of each step.